Hearen/HadoopInitializer/README.md

 - check the permission of the current role;
 - check the network and try to fix it if not available;
 - add working user, set its password and add it to sudoers for later sudo command;
-- Via a file containing all the IP addresses of the hosts to change the hostnames and then update /etc/hosts for all hosts;
+- via a file containing all the IP addresses of the hosts to change the hostnames and then update /etc/hosts for all hosts;
-- Via a file containing all the IP addresses of the hosts to enable login via ssh without password among hosts in the cluster;
+- via a file containing all the IP addresses of the hosts to enable login via ssh without password among hosts in the cluster;
 - download jdk 1.8 and configure java, javac and jre locally;
 - download hadoop 2.7 and install it locally;
-- Via IP addresses of the hosts to configure and activate the newly java and hadoop environment variables;
+- via IP addresses of the hosts to configure and activate the newly java and hadoop environment variables;
-- Via IP addresses of the hosts to update the xml configuration files in hadoop for each host of the cluster;
+- via IP addresses of the hosts to update the xml configuration files in hadoop for each host of the cluster;
 - start hadoop in master node and check its status in each node in the cluster;

 ### Contact
 #####################################################################################
-##### Author: LHearen
+- Author: LHearen
+- E-mail: LHearen@gmail.com
-##### E-mail: LHearen@gmail.com   Time: Fri, 2016-05-06 09:18
+- Created: Fri, 2016-05-06 09:18
 #####################################################################################